Jkutkut/42Madrid-push_swap/README.md

 # push_swap:
+The push_swap project is a sorting algorithm implementation project at 42School.
 In this project, we will be sorting numbers on a stack, with a limited set of instructions, using the lowest possible number of actions.
-In this project, we will learn how to optimize an algorithm and how to choose the right data structure(s) for a problem.
+We will learn how to optimize an algorithm and how to choose the right data structure(s) for a problem.

 ## Compiling:
 ```